dizzib/WhoDoTheyServe.com/app/doc/about.md

 you can add to [github issues][issues].

-If you'd like to suggest new actors or connections then please email them to me via the contact link below, and don't forget to include url(s) of reliable evidence!
+If you'd like to suggest new actors or connections then please email them to me via the contact link in the page footer, and don't forget to include url(s) of reliable evidence!

 ### API